 Some coaches are afraid that being grateful will make them complacent.
 On the contrary, research shows that gratitude makes you actively want to share.
 Sharing is a very, very important source of growth for any coach.
 And I experienced this personally.
 I mean, I am still mostly a selfish bastard like all minotaurs should be.
 But being grateful inspired me to see what I could do to help coaches become better.
 It got me involved.
 I am definitely not expecting a Bloodlitzer award, but it is a little something.
 And it is why I encourage you to practice gratitude.
 Because it is a game-changer.

-Note: One of my favorite past conversations was with a coach who tried to develop the perfect interceptor specialist.
+Addendum: One of my favorite past conversations was with a coach who tried to develop the perfect interceptor specialist.
 And until this point, I had given approximately zero thought about developing interceptors.
 But I loved talking to this coach because he was so passionate.
-And the blood and sweat and tears he put into developing what he felt was the best interceptor, and that I had never even considered.
+And the blood and sweat and tears he put into developing what he felt was the quintessential interceptor, and that I had never even considered.
 He says that failing an interception ruins a game.
 That it hinders his fun, which is so important to his gaming experience.
 So he is like the Steve Jobs of interceptors.